michael-ross-ven/vengeance/README.md

 DataFrames are also intended to make heavy use of 'vectorization', where operations can be broadcast and applied to an entire set of values in parallel, performed as SIMD instructions at the microprocessor level.
-But the restricted use of explicit loops over a DataFrame requires pandas provide specialized API methods for almost every operation and modification, which all must be memorized.
+But the restricted use of explicit loops over a DataFrame requires pandas to provide specialized API methods for almost every operation and modification, which all must be memorized.
-Also, this can often lead to convoluted syntax that is counter-inituitive to write, and effortful to read, especially when method-chaining is overused.
+Also, vectorization can often lead to convoluted syntax that is counter-inituitive to write, and effortful to read, especially when method-chaining is overused.

     # wait, what exactly does this do again?